bluesky/tiled/docs/source/how-to/docker.md

 Two problems with this one-line approach:

-* If you restart the server, all the indexing work is done from scratch.
+* If you restart the server, all the indexing work is re-done from scratch.
 * If you horizontally scale with multiple containers, each one will crawl the filesystem individually, putting load on the filesystem and potentially getting views of the filesystem that are out of sync.